 A general recommendation for healthy adults is to eat at least 0.36 grams of protein per pound of your body weight each day.
 So, take your weight and multiply it by 0.36 and that’s how much protein you need, either from complete proteins or a range of incomplete proteins.

 “We can only absorb about 25 to 40 grams of protein per sitting, so making sure to space out protein intake throughout the day is important,” Culbertson adds.
 Going back to our 160-pound person, they would get the most benefit from spacing out their 57.6 grams of protein over two meals.

 Unsure how many grams of protein are in your food?
-Culbertson says to use your hand as a guide.
+Culbertson recommends using your hand as a guide.
 An appropriate serving of protein is generally about the size of the palm of your hand.

 “Protein powders usually use combinations of hemp seed protein, pea protein and rice protein, which have higher percentages of all the amino acids we need,” Culbertson says.